-The figure below is summary of the Mitchell family's net worth, which amounts to $811,394 once their emergency savings of $40,000 is added in with everything else.
+The figure below is a summary of the Mitchell family's net worth, which amounts to $811,394 once their emergency savings of $40,000 is added in with everything else.
 Furthermore, now that the Mitchell's have finally paid off their student loans and credit cards, he and Alice can comfortably save $15,000 per year towards other goals.

 The Mitchell's are clearly good savers.
 It helps that their household income is $320,000 -- Alice, a nurse, makes $80,000 and Henry, a law partner, earns $240,000.
 Under the old tax code, the Mitchel's tax bracket was 33%, however, as a result of the Tax Cuts Jobs Act, the Mitchell's new tax bracket is 24%.

-Tax Sensitive Details
+Tax Sensitive Information

 Pre-tax Retirement Accounts = $450,000

 Both Alice and Henry save 10% of their gross income into their 401(k)